 This Lender was not interested in the fact Neil was not drawing out a dividend he did not need from his Limited company and agreed to lend him up to £400,000 (Neil did not need this much as he borrowed a much lower amount).

 Neil was not a self-employed applicant looking to take out a self-employed mortgage in Birmingham while simultaneously seeking to minimize the amount of tax he paid aggressively.
 He made personal sacrifices in terms of income to grow a business from scratch.

-He felt that his Bank was not interested in hearing the full story about the growth of his company and took a blinkered view of his financial situation based on income declared to the Inland Revenue.
+He felt that his Bank was not interested in hearing the whole story about his company’s growth and took a blinkered view of his financial situation based on income declared to the Inland Revenue.

 We found him a Lender who took a much more understanding view and Neil and his family are now back where they belong in a family home of their own.

-If you are in a similar position to Neil or are a self-employed applicant who is looking to take out a self-employed mortgage in the future or needing self-employed mortgage advice in Birmingham, please make contact with us.
+If you are in a similar position to Neil or a self-employed applicant looking to take out a self-employed mortgage in the future or needing Self-Employed Mortgage Advice in Birmingham, please contact us.
 Sometimes there needs to be much forwarding planning to take out a self-employed mortgage, and we are happy to help with this.